 Credit cards usually carry high interest charges.
 Federal Reserve Data reveals the average interest rate of consumer credit cards is 15.12 percent as of May 2022.
 However, this interest rate will likely increase in the current macroeconomic environment due to interest rate increases by the government.

 Small business owners should therefore remain cautious of borrowing too much against their credit cards.
 Fail to pay your balances back on time, and you'll be stuck with interest rates far greater than other funding options.
-For instance, current SBA loan rates average 9.75 percent.
+For instance, current SBA loan rates average 9.75 percent (see our SBA loan calculator tool to find the best payment terms for your business).

 4 types of credit card interest small businesses should pay attention to